erizov/Professor/semester_4/lecture_15_testing_patterns/tdd/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Tdd to solve a production problem
+10. Design a system that uses Tdd to tackle a production problem
 11. Create unit tests with 100% code coverage for Tdd
 12. Write a technical blog post explaining Tdd to beginners